10 More of the Strongest Link Monsters in Yu-Gi-Oh

 Link Rating: 3

 Need a link monster?
 Here's a link monster.
-Machine-type Gaia Saber doesn't exclude at all, accepting any two (or more) monsters that you have to spare.
+Machine-type Gaia Saber doesn't exclude at all, accepting any two monsters you have to spare.
 While it doesn't wield any effects, it brandishes a sturdy ATK of 2600 and points directly backwards as well as to each side of itself, gaining you either one or two bonus extra deck spaces depending on its position, and never granting your opponent any.
 You can even use monster tokens as link material so long as they fit their target's criteria, and since Gaia Saber doesn't have any, you're more than welcome to access it with token-generating magic cards like Scapegoat.

 Link Ratings Explained